 How To Apply For A Visa From Pakistan In 3 Simple Steps

-In order to get over the fear of rejection it is important to understand the 3 important steps for applying for a visa.
-These 3 steps are basically 3 profiles:
+There are 3 important steps for applying for a visa.
+These 3 steps are 3 profiles:

 - Personal Profile